spicysoft/jp-www-gitlab-com/source/direction/create/editor/web_ide/index.html.md

 GitLab is also supportive of 3rd party integrations to extend these features to developers.
 One example is the community contribution [Gitpod](https://www.gitpod.io/) made to add a native integration to GitLab, making it possible to [launch a remote Gitpod instance](https://docs.gitlab.com/ee/integration/gitpod.html) from the repository or merge request with a single click.

+#### GitLab Workflow for Visual Studio Code

+The [GitLab Workflow extension for VS Code](https://docs.gitlab.com/ee/user/project/repository/vscode.html) is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GitLab.gitlab-workflow) and enables you to interact with merge request discussions, issues, and pipelines directly from VS Code.

+One of the benefits of [replacing the Web IDE with a VS Code instance](https://gitlab.com/groups/gitlab-org/-/epics/7683) is that you will be able to install compatible extensions in the browser-based Web IDE.
+By [bundling the GitLab Workflow extension in the Web IDE](https://gitlab.com/gitlab-org/gitlab/-/issues/355054), we will enable new functionality and provide consistency across the desktop and web editing experience.
+Functionality contributed by the community and additional investments in the capabilities of the extension will then be available on both platforms.

 ### Target Audience and Experience

 <!-- An overview of the personas (https://about.gitlab.com/handbook/marketing/strategic-marketing/roles-personas#user-personas) involved in this category.
 An overview